Kieranheiberg/Photosensor/README.md

 ## Config
 1. Download RunPhotosensor.bat, Export_csv.py, Equations.json
-2. Export_csv.py and Equations.json need to be in same file.
+2. Export_csv.py and Equations.json need to be in same folder.
 RunPhotosensor can exist anyway         [Suggested on desktop]
 3. Change directory in RunPhotosensor.bat to where Export_csv and Equations are saved
 4. Create conda virtual enviroment named labjack
 5. Ensure LabJackPython package is installed to virtual enviroment.
 [Run 'pip install LabJack' to install while in virtual enviroment]